 I finished the day with an updated webpage but with no task on my list fully completed.
 I felt upset, unfulfilled, and frustrated.
 The reason: I did not set a time frames for each important task!

-I hope you can see how essential this is, because I think we all have a tendency to take longer on things than we should, get sidetracked, and procrastinate on the more important but often more difficult tasks.
+I hope you can see how essential this is because I think we all have a tendency to take longer on things than we should, get sidetracked, and procrastinate on the more important but often more difficult tasks.

 4. Organise as a Habit.

-Organisation is a something that we must continue to strive for in a chaotic, disordered, and imperfect world.
+Organisation is something that we must continue to strive for in a chaotic, disordered, and imperfect world.
 Life is messy and there are all kinds of challenges that will seek to knock us off course.
 The key is to just keep working at it.
 Don’t put tasks over people.
-Don’t get obssessed.
+Don’t get obsessed.
 But realise that time spent in getting and staying organised is not wasted.
 Getting rid of the clutter is an investment in the opportunities God may one day give you.
 It is about getting ready so that you move when the chance comes.
 Make organisation a priority, and it will become a habit that pays big dividends.

 Below are just a few resources and tools I have used to help me get organised: